bgarcial/monitoring-queues/Documentation/README.md

 ![alert rules](https://cldup.com/aJi5FkPd_D.png "alert rules")

+Is necessary do the same previous steps for the other `_error_queues` since all teams should receive notification when at least 1 message arrive to those queues.

 **NOTE**:

 You can see there other alert rules for the other error and standard non-error queues defined because their dashboards and alerts and notification channels already were created and those queues already have messages exceeding the thresholds defined (in the error queues case above 0 messages) and in the standard non-errors queues above 25 messages